The general structure and shape of the 2019 version of an open Digital Alchemy and Networked Narratives Course based at Kean University…

 Spine Step 2: More than Consume: Create, Craft & Express via Digital Art & Net Art

 (Feb 26-Mar 29)

 Introduction to examples / background of Digital and Networked/New Media Art.
 What does digital aid, enable in art and artists?
 How does it reflect / represent the digitalness in our own lives?
 What does self representation in the digital age mean in times of increasing networked surveillance?

 In this segment we will learn and applying graphic creation skills and understand to meme messages, remixed visual media, and animated GIFs as short form video.
 Rather than the typical ways these media types are spread in social media to garner laughter or worse, to mock, we will explore how we can use them to express the ways our digital lives are playing out.

-Spine Step 4: Narrative & Creative Fictions: An Alchemist’s Journey
+Spine Step 3: Bots, Narrative & Lighting the Darkness: An Alchemist’s Journey

 Researching, writing, and publishing our portions of the “Field Guide to Digital Wellness in a Post Truth Internet World”.